cosmos/sdk-tutorials/.github/ISSUE_TEMPLATE/devportal-bug-report.md

 Thank you for helping us improve the Cosmos Developer Portal.

-Use this form to submit a bug report for the Developers Portal in general (broken link, missing content, navigation, and so on).
+Use this form to submit a bug report for the Developer Portal in general (broken link, missing content, navigation, and so on).

 To submit a bug report for a specific tutorial, use [Cosmos SDK tutorials bug report](tutorials-bug-report.md).